octobercms/docs/3.x/cms/tailor/models.md

 ### Associating Regular Models to Tailor

-Since all Tailor models share the same model class, some additional attributes are needed in your relationship definitions.
+Since all tailor models share the same model class, some additional attributes are needed in your relationship definitions.
 The `Tailor\Traits\BlueprintRelationModel` implements these attributes to reference tailor models, supporting Belongs To and Belongs To Many relationships.

 When the trait `BlueprintRelationModel` is implemented in your models, you can supply a `blueprint` property along with the blueprint UUID referencing the tailor blueprint.
 The following will establish a Belongs To relationship to the `Tailor\Models\EntryRecord` class called **author**.